Mai Sakurai

-Mai Sakurai (桜井 まい, Sakurai Mai) is a Japanese professional wrestler signed to Dream Star Fighting Marigold where she is a former Marigold United National Champion.
+Mai Sakurai (桜井 まい, Sakurai Mai) is a Japanese professional wrestler signed to Dream Star Fighting Marigold where she is one-third of the current inaugural Marigold 3D trio champions in her first reign.
 She is also known for her time in World Wonder Ring Stardom, where she is a former Artist of Stardom Champion and a former member of Donna Del Mondo.

 Professional wrestling career

 Actwres girl'Z (2020–2021)

 Sakurai made her professional wrestling debut at an Actwres girl'Z show on February 11, 2020, where she lost to Miku Aono.

 World Wonder Ring Stardom (2021–2024)

 Cosmic Angels (2021-2022)

 Sakurai made her debut in World Wonder Ring Stardom on August 13, 2021, when she unsuccessfully challenged Unagi Sayaka for the Future of Stardom Championship.
 After the match, Sakurai was presented as the newest member of Cosmic Angels and was announced to undergo a newcomer challenge against ten opponents.
 At Osaka Dream Cinderella on October 9, Sakurai teamed up with Mina Shirakawa in a losing effort against Rin Kadokura and Maria.
 Due to Unagi Sayaka and Mina Shirakawa feeling underappreciated by the leader Tam Nakano and doubting Sakurai and Waka Tsukiyama, tensions were raised within Cosmic Angels throughout November, which led to inner-stable clashes.
 At Kawasaki Super Wars on November 3, Sakurai defeated Waka Tsukiyama in a match in which had Sakurai would have to leave Cosmic Angels if she lost.
 At Tokyo Super Wars on November 27, Sakurai unsuccessfully challenged Ruaka and Waka Tsukiyama in a three-way match for the Future of Stardom Championship.
 Sakurai competed in the 2021 Goddesses of Stardom Tag League, where she teamed up with Unagi Sayaka and scored a total of four points.
 At Dream Queendom on December 29, Sakurai teamed up with Mina Shirakawa and Unagi Sayaka to unsuccessfully challenge MaiHimePoi in a six-woman tag team match for the Artist of Stardom Championship.